Mexico's Pemex posts sharp loss in second quarter

 During the second quarter of last year, Pemex registered a loss of 33.6 billion pesos.

-Revenues during the April-June period were 393.2 billion pesos, the company said, down 3.2 percent from last year.
+Revenues during the April-June period were 393.2 billion pesos, the company said.

-Earlier this week a top Mexican lawmaker said the proposal to overhaul Pemex will be presented next month, with President Enrique Pena Nieto favoring constitutional reform that would allow private investment into Mexico's state-controlled energy sector.

-David Penchyna, leader of the Senate's energy committee and a member of Pena Nieto's Institutional Revolutionary Party (PRI), said he favors allowing concessions over production-sharing contracts.

 ($1 = 12.9795 pesos at end June)